Unconventional Quantum Criticality in Long-Range Spin-1 Chains: Insights from Entanglement Entropy and Bipartite Fluctuations: Finite-size scaling and crossing analysis

-Here, the cubic form is adopted empirically as a local approximation to the scaling function near the critical point.
-To reduce finite-size effects, only the three largest system sizes, $L=256$, $512$, and $1024$, are included in the collapse analysis, and the fitting window is restricted to $\alpha\in[2.45, 2.51]$ around the critical region.
-We then perform a grid search over $\beta\in[0,1]$ and $\nu\in[1.5,2.0]$, both with step size $0.01$, and the quality of the collapse is quantified by the coefficient of determination $R^2$
+The collapse is performed using the largest available sizes, \(L=256,320,384,512\) and \(1024\), in the critical window around \(\alpha_c\).
+For each trial pair \((\beta,\nu)\), the rescaled data are fitted to the cubic form above, and the quality of collapse is quantified by

-where $y_i$ denotes the rescaled data, $\hat{y}_i$ the corresponding values from the cubic fit, and $\bar{y}$ the mean of the rescaled data.
-For each trial pair $(\beta,\nu)$, all data points within the selected size set and $\alpha$ window are rescaled and fitted to the cubic form above, and the quality of the collapse is quantified by the coefficient of determination $R^2$.
-The optimal exponent pair is identified by maximizing $R^2$.
-The heat map shown in Fig.~\ref{fig:figs5} visualizes the resulting collapse-quality landscape in the $(\beta,\nu)$ plane, while the exponent estimates are determined directly from the grid search.
+where \(y_i\) denotes the rescaled data, \(\hat{y}_i\) the fitted values, and \(\bar{y}\) the mean of the rescaled data.
+The optimal exponent pair is identified by maximizing \(R^2\).
+Statistical uncertainties are estimated by Gaussian resampling of the input data followed by repeating the full collapse procedure.
+This analysis gives

-To estimate the uncertainties in the extracted exponents, we supplement the grid search with a Gaussian-resampling analysis based on the statistical uncertainty of the data.
+for the N\'eel order parameter.
+For the uncertainties in the extracted components, we supplement the grid search with a Gaussian-resampling analysis based on the statistical uncertainty of the data.
 For each data point, we take its sample standard deviation as the width of a normal distribution and generate resampled datasets by adding independent Gaussian noise to the original values.
 The full collapse analysis is then repeated for each resampled dataset, yielding 1000 estimates of $\beta$ and $\nu$.
 The quoted uncertainties are taken as the standard deviations of the resulting exponent distributions.
-The resulting optimal exponents are $\beta=0.27(1)$ and $\nu=1.81(5)$.